11 Best Marketing Analytics Tools (2026)

 2. HubSpot Marketing Hub

 HubSpot bundles analytics into a full marketing automation platform with CRM, email, landing pages, and workflows.
-You don't buy HubSpot for analytics alone -- you buy it because everything connects.
+You do not buy HubSpot for analytics alone -- you buy it because everything connects.

-The jump from Starter to Professional is steep ($9/seat to $800/month), but Professional includes multi-touch attribution, A/B testing, adaptive testing, smart content personalization, and customer journey analytics.
+The jump from Starter to Professional is steep ($15/seat to $890/month), but Professional includes multi-touch attribution, A/B testing, adaptive testing, smart content personalization, and customer journey analytics.
+Multi-touch attribution alone -- understanding which channels actually drive revenue -- is worth the investment for teams spending $10K+/month on marketing.

 Best for: Marketing teams that want CRM + automation + analytics in one platform and can justify the Professional tier price.
-The Starter plan analytics are basic.
+For teams that only need analytics, the Starter plan is too basic -- pair GA4 with Semrush instead.

 3. Semrush